Rank 2 local systems and abelian varieties: Abstract

 \section{Abstract}

-Let $X/\mathbb{F}_{q}$ be a smooth geometrically connected variety.
-Inspired by work of Corlette-Simpson over $\mathbb{C}$, we formulate a conjecture that absolutely irreducible rank 2 local systems with infinite monodromy on $X$ ``come from families of abelian varieties''.
-When $X$ is a projective variety, we prove that a $p$-adic variant of this conjecture reduces to the case of projective curves.
-If one assumes a strong form of Deligne's ($p$-adic) \emph{companions conjecture }from Weil II, this implies that the $l$-adic version of our conjecture for projective varieties also reduces to the case of projective curves.
-Along the way we prove Lefschetz theorems for homomorphisms of abelian schemes and Barsotti-Tate groups.
+Let $X/\mathbb{F}_{q}$ be a smooth, geometrically connected variety.
+For $X$ projective, we prove a Lefschetz-style theorem for abelian schemes of $\text{GL}_2$-type on $X$, modeled after a theorem of Simpson.
+Inspired by work of Corlette-Simpson over $\mathbb{C}$, we formulate a conjecture that absolutely irreducible rank 2 local systems with infinite monodromy on $X$ come from families of abelian varieties.
+We have the following application of our main result.
+If one assumes a strong form of Deligne's ($p$-adic) \emph{companions conjecture} from Weil II, then our conjecture for projective varieties reduces to the conjecture for projective curves.
 We also answer affirmitavely a question of Grothendieck on extending abelian schemes via their $p$-divisible groups.